cpriouzeau/ledge-doc/source/chapter1-about.rst

 ==================

 This documetation describes how to build fully open source version of LEDGE reference platfrom and run it.
-TBD....

 Scope
 =====

 LEDGE refernece platfrom is intended for IoT and EDGE devices.
 So that support of hight level of security takes major place.
-TBD...
+Document only describes hight level of features usage and impmenetation details.
+This document does not provide full technical documentation about specific features.

 Cross References
 ================